 Dallas offers residents a range of arts and cultural activities.
 Museums focusing on both art and science can be found throughout the city.
 The Perot Museum of Nature and Science is a favourite among locals and expats alike because of its unique design and hands-on approach.

-Be sure to check out the Nasher Sculpture Center and the Dallas Arboretum, where art and music are combined.
+Be sure to check out the Nasher Sculpture Center and the Dallas Arboretum and Botanical Garden, where art and music are combined.
 In summer, wonderful outdoor concerts are held at these spectacular venues.

 Outdoor activities in Dallas